-Ken Weymuth was named to the Board of Governors in January 2020.
+Ken Weymuth was named to the Board of Governors in January 2020, and currently serves as board president.
 A third-generation business owner from Sedalia, Missouri, he has a connection with UCM that spans multiple decades.

 Weymuth earned a Bachelor of Science degree in business administration and marketing from UCM (then known as Central Missouri State University) in 1978 and began working in the automotive industry the same year as a sales representative.
 He later went on to become a third-generation owner/dealer of W-K Chevrolet, which celebrated its 100th anniversary in 2019.
 Weymuth is now semi-retired.
 His sons are now partners, owning and operating the W-K Family of Dealerships in Sedalia and Boonville.